-Models of correlations and inferences Models capable of finding correlations between parts of documents such as legal texts or preparatory materials, or different documentary materials, in- cluding those taken from public communication channels (e.g. RAI materials, news, the Web), cor- relations and modifications over time or in different application contexts.
-Generative AI Models Models for generating answers to specific questions, generating summaries (summarisation) of documents or parts, also customisable according to individual needs.
-Predictive Generative AI models Systems capable of generating predictive inferences, such as financial trajectories, exploratory contexts of inferences, answers to 'what if' questions, to a specific design integrating machine learning-based systems and rule-based systems defined by domain experts.
+Models capable of finding correlations between parts of documents such as legal texts or preparatory materials, or different documentary materials, including those taken from public communication channels (e.g. RAI materials, news, the Web), correlations and modifications over time or in different application contexts.

+Generative AI Models

+Models for generating answers to specific questions, generating summaries (summarisation) of documents or parts, also customisable according to individual needs.

+Predictive Generative Al models

+Systems capable of generating predictive inferences, such as financial trajectories, exploratory contexts of inferences, answers to 'what if' questions, to a specific design integrating machine learning-based systems and rule-based systems defined by domain experts.